-Without a doubt, the biggest question that plagued me before I embarked on my first solo adventure 3 years ago was how will I meet other travellers?
-I was so shy when it came to approaching new people that to me, the idea of making friends while travelling solo was about as foreign to me as the countries that I planned on travelling to!
+Without a doubt, the biggest question that plagued me before I embarked on my first solo adventure 3 years ago was how will I meet people while travelling?
+I was so shy when it came to approaching new people that to me, the idea of being able to meet other travellers and make traveller friends was about as foreign to me as the countries that I planned on travelling to!

-I think it’s fairly common for first time solo travellers to worry about how to meet people travelling – after all, solo travel is all well and good, but nobody wants to be totally alone for months on end!
-I actually already wrote about how to make friends in hostels so I thought that in this article, I would expand a little on what I said in that, as well as provide you with a whole host of other places you can meet people while travelling.
+I think it’s fairly common for first time solo travellers to worry about how to meet people while travelling – after all, solo travel is all well and good, but nobody wants to be totally alone for months on end!
+I actually already wrote about how to make friends in hostels so I thought that in this article, I would expand a little on what I said in that, as well as provide you with a whole host of other ways you can find backpacker friends and meet people while travelling.

 You just have to break the ice.

 When I’m travelling around Europe, I love to take advantage of the Free Walking Tours that you can find in most major cities.
-Not only are they a great way to familiarise yourself with your surroundings and learn some history, but they’re also a great way to meet people while travelling as they’re full of – you’ve guessed it – travellers!
+Not only are they a great way to familiarise yourself with your surroundings and learn some history, but they’re also a great way to meet travellers!

-As you walk around the city, you’ll naturally end up speaking to your fellow travellers, and most walking tours even stop at a bar or cafe midway through the tour, giving you an even better chance to get to know everyone!
+As you walk around the city, you’ll naturally end up speaking to the other people on the tour, and most walking tours even stop at a bar or café midway through, giving you an even better chance to meet other travellers!
 If you feel as though you’re getting along with people, just ask if they want to go and grab a beer after the tour has ended – chances are, they do!